z-katas/arch-katas-dcc/architectural-quanta/infrastructure-services.md

 3. Add a request id header to incoming requests for traceability.

 ### Sidecar Logger Responsibilities
-1. Collects logs from all the containers and services and pushes them to a central log repository
+1. Collects logs from the pods and push them to a central log repository

 ### Metrics collector Responsibilities
 1. Collect metrics for the entire platform, these metrics include